 Whether searching for farm fresh, seasonal basics or exotics that you can’t find in a standard grocer, the Santa Monica Farmers Market is truly a treasure trove of agricultural diversity.
 No matter where you live, shop your farmers market.
 As for those beautiful clams?
 Next post – what I did with them for dinner.

-Farmers Market Shopping Tips
+Tips for Farmers Market Shopping

 - Take plenty of cash, small bills